The Discseel® Procedure

 What is the Discseel® Procedure?

 The Discseel Procedure is a minimally-invasive, non-surgical procedure that utilizes fibrin, a natural biologic formed from fibrinogen during the blood clotting process.
 Fibrinogen is a protein present in blood plasma from which, using the enzyme thrombin, the body creates fibrin.
 Fibrin then forms a fibrous mesh that impedes blood flow and encourages new tissue to grow, healing cuts and tears.
-The Discseel Procedure utilizes your body’s natural healing processes and applies them to your spinal discs, which cannot heal themselves without assistance.
+The Discseel Procedure utilizes your body’s natural healing processes and applies them through a precise X-Ray guided injection to your spinal discs, which cannot heal themselves without assistance.